openstax/accounts-rails/spec/dummy/README.md

-Dummy application used to test the OpenStax Connect engine.
+Dummy application used to test the OpenStax Accounts engine.